California bill to end alleged LGBT discrimination on sex offender list stirs controversy

 The law is based on a California Supreme Court ruling that says it is not discriminatory to treat vaginal intercourse and other forms of sex differently and for harsher penalties to be implemented for the latter because the former can cause pregnancy while the others cannot.

-While Wiener’s office did not respond to Fox News’ request for comment, the California lawmaker argued in a statement that the law would result in the equal treatment of straight and LGBT young people and end the “blatant discrimination against young LGBT people engaged in consensual sexual activity.”
+The California lawmaker's office said that the law would result in the equal treatment of straight and LGBT young people and end the discrimination against young LGBT people engaged in consensual sexual activity.

-“This bill is about treating everyone equally under the law,” Wiener, a Democrat, said in his statement.
-“These laws were put in place during a more conservative and anti-LGBT time in California’s history.
-They have ruined people’s lives and made it harder for them to get jobs, secure housing, and live productive lives.
-It is time we update these laws and treat everyone equally.”
+"The judge would have discretion in these cases as to whether or not to place someone on the sex offender registry," Victor Ruiz-Cornejo, Wiener's communication's director, said in an email to Fox News.
+"While it is most often LGBT young people that are impacted, the bill itself brings parity to the way we treat sexual acts."

 ANALYSIS: CALIFORNIA POLITICS WILL GET CRAZY IN 2019.
 WHAT'S THE SILVER LINING FOR THE GOP?